-The summer season at Mount Sunapee generally begins on the Saturday of Memorial Day weekend which will be May 23, 2020 and operates on weekends only until Saturday, June 20 which is the first day of 7-day-a-week operations.
-Daily operations typically continue through Labor Day, September 3, 2020.
-Weekend operations generally continue during the fall from Saturday, September 5 through Monday, October 12, 2020.
+The summer season at Mount Sunapee generally begins on the Saturday of Father's Day weekend, which will be June 19, 2021 and operates Thursday through Sunday.
+Daily operations typically continue through Labor Day, September 6, 2021.
+Weekend operations generally continue during the fall from Saturday, September 11 through Monday, October 11, 2021.
 This plan, including days and hours of operation and activities offered, is subject to change based on health and safety reasons, compliance with government order or for circumstances outside the resort's control.
 Mount Sunapee may close or restrict access to all or a portion of the leased premises for health or safety reasons, to comply with government order, or for circumstances outside Mount Sunapee's control.
+In some cases, private groups may secure partial operations on days that are not included in the operating schedule.